 If we think that the person is going through a lot which is too much for the primary respondent to handle, we do try to open conversation about seeking professional help.
 We help them get in touch with a therapist that is on our directory and also try to take appointments with regular check ins with them.

+Safe Space is will be held every Sunday, from 3-5pm.
+Each support group session will have a specific topic that will be determined from before.
 We start off with a feeling scale so people can rate their day, or week and tell us how they feel.
 We then start conversation on a particular topic that we have planned for that day and end with a grounding or self appreciation activity.